The ninth annual Rochester Youth Triathlon, presented by

 Do you have bikes in your garage or basement that no one is using?
 Bring them to Genesee Valley Park on

-If you have never taken a deep end test, but know you can swim safely in the deep end, come by Genesee Valley Park on Thursday, July 20 between 6:00 and 8:00 PM to take a deep end test in the Genesee Valley Pool (free).
+If you have never taken a deep end test, but know you can swim safely in the deep end, come by Genesee Valley Park on Thursday (July 18th) to take a deep end test in the Genesee Valley Pool (free).

-Come by Genesee Valley Park on Thursday, July 20 anytime between 6:00 and 8:00 PM to see where the youth triathlon will be.
+Come by Genesee Valley Park on Thursday (July 18th) to see where the youth triathlon will be.
 We will have course maps and point you in the right direction if you want to ride or run the course.

 Other Rochester Area Youth Triathlons

-Sponsors: Sponsors help make the Rochester Youth Triathlon possible.
+Sponsors help make this Triathlon possible.
 Thank you to our sponsors so far this year.